How to use Kivy PageLayout to build a basic photo gallery application

 For the Second Page we are going to use custom Image Class named MyImage which we will need to define in our Python script by importing the Image class and also we are providing each Image instance an id which we are mapping to their respective properties (ie. fallimg, dropimg, roadimg, canyonimg) which we will hook up in our python code

-Let see our kv file how it looks with the following widgets and changes along with our python file
+Let see our kv file how it looks with the following widgets and changes.

 #:kivy 1.11.1